rebeccawand/cctvplayer/README.md

 #cctvPlayer
-Simple system for playing out a live RTSP feed full screen on a Raspberry Pi using OMXplayer
+Simple system for playing out a live RTSP feed full screen on a Raspberry Pi using OMXplayer.

+*Disclaimer: This code is a bit poo, don't judge me.
+It works well enough for its intended purpose.*

 ##Pi Setup